 Your doctor might recommend this therapy for mild psoriasis or for more severe psoriasis in combination with other treatments.
 Options include:

 - Topical corticosteroids.
 Low-potency versions are used on sensitive areas, such as the face.
-Stronger versions are used on small areas, persistent plaques on the hands and feet, and when other treatment fails.
+Stronger versions are used for thick, persistent plaques on the hands or when other treatment fails.
 Long-term use or overuse of strong corticosteroids can thin the skin.
 Salicylic acid might be used with this therapy to help slough off dead skin cells.

 - Coal tar.
 This treatment, a byproduct of the manufacturing of coal products, reduces scaling, itching and inflammation.
-However, it can be messy.
+Tar products come in shampoo, cream and other forms.
+They can be messy.
 Salicylic acid might be used with coal tar to remove dead skin cells.

 - Calcineurin inhibitors.
-These medications, such as tacrolimus (Prograf) and pimecrolimus (Elidel), are sometimes effective in treating psoriasis.
+These medications, such as tacrolimus (Protopic) and pimecrolimus (Elidel), are sometimes effective in treating psoriasis.
 They can reduce inflammation and plaque buildup.
-But calcineurin inhibitors aren't recommended for long-term or continuous use because of a potential increased risk of skin cancer and lymphoma.
+But they aren't recommended for long-term or continuous use because of a potential increased risk of skin cancer and lymphoma.